 One thing many people forget when dealing with data: outliers.

-Especially if you’re optimizing your site for revenue, you should care about outliers.
-This post will dive into the nature of outliers in general, how to detect them, and then some popular methods for dealing with them.
+If you’re optimizing your site for revenue, you should care about outliers.
+This post dives into the nature of outliers, how to detect them, and popular methods for dealing with them.

 An outlier is an observation that lies an abnormal distance from other values in a random sample from a population.

-There is, of course, a degree of ambiguity here.
-Qualifying a data point as an anomaly leaves it up to the analyst or model to determine what is actually abnormal and what to do with such data points.
+There is, of course, a degree of ambiguity.
+Qualifying a data point as an anomaly leaves it up to the analyst or model to determine what is abnormal—and what to do with such data points.

 Why do outliers occur?
-According to Tom Bodenberg, chief economist and data consultant at market research firm Unity Marketing, “It can be the result of measurement or recording errors, or the unintended and truthful outcome resulting from the set’s definition.”
+According to Tom Bodenberg, chief economist and data consultant at Unity Marketing, “It can be the result of measurement or recording errors, or the unintended and truthful outcome resulting from the set’s definition.”

-Outliers could contain valuable information, they could be meaningless aberrations caused by measurement and recording errors, they could cause problems with repeatable A/B test results.
-So it’s important to question and analyze outliers in any case to see what their actual meaning is.
+Outliers may contain valuable information.
+Or be meaningless aberrations caused by measurement and recording errors.
+In any case, they can cause problems with repeatable A/B test results, so it’s important to question and analyze outliers.

-Why are they occurring, where, and what might the meaning be?
-The answer could be different business to business, but it’s important to have the conversation rather than to ignore the data regardless of the significance.
+Why are they occurring?
+Where—and what—might the meaning be?
+The answer could differ from business to business, but it’s important to have the conversation rather than ignore the data, regardless of the significance.

-Though outliers will show up in many analysis situations, for the sake of conversion optimization, you should mostly be concern about tests where you’re optimizing for revenue metrics like Average Order Value or Revenue Per Visitor.
+Though outliers show up in many analyses, for conversion optimization you should mostly be concerned about tests in which you’re optimizing for revenue metrics, like Average Order Value or Revenue Per Visitor.

-You can easily imagine anecdotally how outliers could affect a single A/B test result.
-If not, here’s Taylor Wilson, Senior Optimization Analyst at Brooks Bell, explaining a few scenarios in which that could happen:
+Taylor Wilson, Senior Optimization Analyst at Brooks Bell, explains a few scenarios in which that could happen:

 Especially in data sets with low sample sizes, outliers can mess up your whole day.

-As Dr. Julia Engelmann, Head of Data Analytics at Konversionkraft, mentioned in a CXL blog post, “Almost every online shop has them and usually they cause problems for the valid evaluation of a test: the bulk orderers.”
+As Dr. Julia Engelmann, Head of Data Analytics at konversionsKRAFT, mentioned in a CXL blog post, “Almost every online shop has them, and usually they cause problems for the valid evaluation of a test: the bulk orderers.”

-So this isn’t a rare, fringe problem.
-She shared this specific example of how including and excluding outliers can affect the results of a test, and ultimately the decision you make:
+This isn’t a fringe problem.
+She shared a specific example of how including and excluding outliers can affect the results of a test, and, ultimately, the decision you make:

-A problem outliers can cause in A/B tests, HiConversion noted, is that outliers tend not to be affected by the smaller UI changes that may affect a more fickle and mainstream population.
-Bulk orderers will push through your smaller usability changes like your average visitor may not.
+A problem outliers can cause: They tend to be unaffected by smaller UI changes that do affect a more fickle mainstream population.
+Bulk orderers will push through smaller usability changes in a way that your average visitor may not.

-Their article outlined a case where outliers skewed the results of a test.
+This article outlines a case in which outliers skewed the results of a test.
 Upon further analysis, the outlier segment was 75% return visitors and much more engaged than the average visitor.

 Think your data is immune to outliers?
-Maybe it is, but probably not—and in any case, it’s best to know for sure.
-So how do you diagnosis that on your own?
-That is to say, how do you detect outliers in your data?
+Maybe it is, but probably not—and, in any case, it’s best to know for sure.
+So how do you diagnosis a potential issue on your own?
+How do you detect outliers in your data?

 Two of the most common graphical ways of detecting outliers are the boxplot and the scatterplot.
 A boxplot is my favorite way.

-It’s really easy to analyze boxplots in R. Just use boxplot(x, horizontal = TRUE) where x is your data set to make something that looks like this:
+It’s really easy to analyze boxplots in R. Just use boxplot(x, horizontal = TRUE), where x is your data set.
+It generates something that looks like this:

 Even better, you can use boxplot.stats(x) function, where x is your data set, to get summary stats that includes the list of outliers ($out):

-You can also see these in a scatterplot, though I believe it’s a bit harder to tell with clarity what extreme and mild outliers are:
+You can also see these in a scatter plot, though it’s a bit harder to tell where extreme and mild outliers are:

 A histogram can work as well: